DrupalizeMe/drupal7-psdtotheme-series/presentations/slides/02-pattern-libraries.md

 <img src="assets/AnggaPutra_blog_psd.png" class="noshow" />

 Note: Two components: the blog (variant/modifier: summary) AND sidebar navigation (which might be a variant including characteristics which are specific to the blog, but NAVIGATION is the resuable component, this is not a sub-component of blog, because then if there's another page with sidebar nav, we can't "riff on this idea" (or create variants / modifiers for it).)
+The gray shadow at the top right corner of the "content area" would be a layout style.
+It's not a component style.
+You might also want to have it as a Sass mixin which could be *applied* to a component.
+(Sometimes you don't really know.
+Just throw it in somewhere for now, you can always refactor later if you were wrong.)

 ------
 ## Home Page